dop251/goja/README.md

 functionality.
 Because ES6 is a superset of ES5.1 it should not break your existing code.

 I will be adding features in their dependency order and as quickly as my time allows.
-Please do not ask for ETA.
+Please do not ask for ETAs.
 Features that are open in the [milestone](https://github.com/dop251/goja/milestone/1) are either in progress or will be worked on next.

 ### How do I contribute?